notsniped/ez-presence/README.md

 Since the app is in it's BETA stage, many features are changing very fast and the code will be kinda raw.
 It is recommended to run in terminal or command prompt as any runtime errors will appear there.

 ### Steps to Run
+If you are on Windows, you can just download the source code and run with Python.
 If you are on a GNU/Linux machine, it is recommended to use `git clone` to download the files.
-Run these commands in terminal.
+On a GNU system, run these commands in terminal.
 ```shell
 cd /path/to/folder
 ```